Sam Gor: Organization

 Sam Gor is made up of 14K, Wo Shing Wo, Sun Yee On, Big Circle Gang and Bamboo Union.
 The group does business with many other local crime groups such as the Yakuza in Japan and the Comanchero Motorcycle Club and Lebanese mafia in Australia.

-A June 2020 news article stated that factories run by major organized crime groups, located on or near the borders of Myanmar, Thailand and Laos, were "protected by private militias".
-In spite of the COVID-19 pandemic production the trafficking of synthetic drugs and chemicals continues at record levels in the region.
+A June 2020 Canadian news article stated that factories run by major organized crime groups, located on or near the borders of Myanmar, Thailand and Laos, were "protected by private militias".
+In spite of the COVID-19 pandemic, the production and trafficking of synthetic drugs and chemicals continues at record levels in the region.

 The United Nations Office on Drugs and Crime estimated that Sam Gor generated between $8 billion and $17.7 billion in revenue from meth in 2018 and that the triad had "expanded at least fourfold in the past five years".

-In October 2020, Lee Ching Chak was arrested in Bangkok, and two years later his extradition be announced to Australian authorities.
+In October 2020, Lee Ching Chak was arrested in Bangkok, Thailand.
+In 2022 he was extradited to Australia.

-In December 2022, Tse Chi Lop is extradited by the Australian police and will face the courts of that country.